GuancheGamer/landing/src/pages/docs/modding/creating-textures.md

 ![IwiDDSConverter](https://i.imgur.com/lbpMNSK.png)

 3\.
-The converter will create an .iwi file next to your .dds file, [click here to get to the part of the documentation that explains how to load your modified texture in-game](./loading-textures.md).
+The converter will create an .iwi file next to your .dds file, now you can [learn how load your modified texture in-game](/docs/modding/loading-textures).

 <Alert variant="warning">